react-native-component/react-native-smart-button/README.md

 ## Usage

-Install the button from npm with 'npm install @react-native-component/react-native-smart-button --save`.
+Install the button from npm with `npm install @react-native-component/react-native-smart-button --save`.
 Then, require it from your app's JavaScript files with `import Button from '@react-native-component/react-native-smart-button'`.

 ```